 GHGs are emitted as a result of activities in residential buildings when electricity and natural gas are used as energy sources.
 New California buildings must be designed to meet the building energy efficiency standards of Title 24, also known as the California Building Standards Code.
 Title 24 Part 6 regulates energy uses including space heating and cooling, hot water heating, ventilation, and hard-wired lighting that are intended to help reduce energy consumption and therefore GHG emissions.
-Replacing storm drain piping and installing a 4.33 acre retention basin will not create any new sources of GHG outside of the small emission that would take place during project construction that are within the limits allowed in the Yuba County 2030 General Plan.
+Beautifying an already existing park will not create any new sources of GHG outside of the small emission that would take place during project construction that are within the limits allowed in the Yuba County 2030 General Plan.

-Therefore, a drainage improvement project on an existing road and drainage basin in a walnut orchard would likely not generate significant GHG emissions that would result in a cumulatively considerable contribution to climate change impacts.
+Therefore, parkland improvements will likely not generate significant GHG emissions that would result in a cumulatively considerable contribution to climate change impacts.
 The impact related to greenhouse gas emissions would result in less than significant.